TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 94/Psalms 94.7.md

 ---

-And they say, Jehovah will not see, Neither will the God of Jacob consider.
+They say, "Yah will not see, neither will Jacob's God consider."